nicolettemercado/summer-chores/README.md

 # Summer Chores Simulation

-This is a simple JavaScript project that utilizes callback functions to simulate a person's summer chore routine.
+This is a simple JavaScript project that simulates a person's summer chore routine.

 ## Chores include: